-The dual degree MBA program is a 30 or 36 hour program intended for individuals who are in the process of earning a Doctor of Osteopathic Medicine (DO), a Doctor of Veterinary Medicine (DVM), a Juris Doctor (JD), or a Doctor of Occupational Therapy (OTD) degree at Lincoln Memorial University.
-The DO, DVM, and JD dual degree MBA programs begin with an intensive eight-week summer session of four (4) three (3) credit hour core courses.
+The dual degree MBA program is a 30 or 36 hour program intended for individuals who are in the process of earning a Doctor of Osteopathic Medicine (DO), a Doctor of Veterinary Medicine (DVM), a Juris Doctor (JD), a Doctor of Occupational Therapy (OTD), or a Doctor of Physical Therapy (DPT) degree at Lincoln Memorial University.
+The objective of the dual degree MBA program is to stress the student's role as manager and leader, while providing a foundational knowledge in business to complement the corresponding professional degree.

+The DO/MBA dual degree program begins with an intensive eight-week summer session of four (4) three (3) credit hour core courses.
 The courses taken within the first summer term consist of MBA 545, 550, 570, & 575.
+These courses are offered in an online format.
 Students will then take an additional four (4) core courses and two (2) electives in an online format throughout the remainder of their professional program.
-The OTD dual degree MBA program begins during the Fall term of Year 1.
-OTD/MBA students will follow a cohort model, and will complete one or two prescribed MBA courses in conjunction with their OTD coursework.
-DO, DVM, JD, and OTD MBA students may elect to complete four (4) electives in order to obtain an MBA with a concentration.
-The objective of the dual degree MBA program is to stress the student's role as a manager and leader, while providing a foundational knowledge in business to complement the corresponding professional degree.
+DO/MBA students will complete the General MBA or concentrated MBA curriculum.